-- A: EN = H wakes up the IC.
-V{DD} ramps up.
-IC starts to pull down GATE slowly. - B: When GATE is pulled down to 3.3 V below V{IN} , I{SET} becomes enabled.
-IC is now waiting for PWM = H to startup. - C: Once PWM = H, the IC checks each LEDx pins to determine if it is in use, disabled, or shorted to GND. - D: Soft-Start begins at the completion of LED pin short-detect phase of \sim 1.5 ms. V{OUT} ramps up following a fixed slope set by OVP and soft-start timer of \sim 16 ms. - E: Soft-start terminates when all LED currents reached regulation, V{OUT} reached 93% OVP, or soft-start timer expired.
+- A: EN = H wakes up the IC. $V{DD}$ ramps up and CLKOUT becomes available.
+IC starts to pull down GATE slowly. - B: When GATE is pulled down to 3.3 V below $V{IN}$ , $I{SET}$ becomes enabled.
+IC is now waiting for PWM = H to startup. - C: Once PWM = H, the IC checks each LEDx pins to determine if it is in use, disabled, or shorted to GND. - D: Soft-Start begins at the completion of LED pin short-detect phase of $\sim$ 1.5 ms. $V{OUT}$ ramps up following a fixed slope set by OVP and soft-start timer of $\sim$ 16 ms. - E: Soft-start terminates when all LED currents reached regulation, VOUT reached 93% OVP, or soft-start timer expired.

-Note when PWM pulse is significant small (depending on the operating conditions), A80605 is in open loop regulation and the output voltage will be regulated to OVP level in the steady state as shown in curve C1; otherwise A80605 will regulate the output voltage to the expected LED load voltage in the closed loop regulation (as shown in curve C2).
+Note when PWM pulse is significant small (depending on the operating conditions), A80606 is in open loop regulation and the output voltage will be regulated to OVP level in the steady state as shown in curve C1; otherwise A80606 will regulate the output voltage to the expected LED load voltage in the closed loop regulation (as shown in curve C2).